liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-blow.md

--  The morning wind forever `blow`s, the poem of creation is uninterrupted; but few are the ears that hear it —— walden
+-  The morning wind forever `blows`, the poem of creation is uninterrupted; but few are the ears that hear it —— walden